COVID-19 Impact on Carbon Emissions

 When the COVID-19 pandemic hit last March, most people quickly found themselves confined to their homes.
 With international borders, tourist attractions, and most stores closed, there was virtually nowhere to go.
 Stories began to circulate in the media about the many ways that nature was reclaiming the land.
 Although the economic and social costs have been difficult, nature’s rebirth shows us what’s possible when we do things differently!

 In many ways, the global reduction in travel has been a win for the environment; one study found that compared to average 2019 levels, daily global CO2 emissions decreased by approximately 17% by early April 2020, and at their peak, emissions in individual countries decreased by approximately 26%.
-Almost half these emissions were a result of reduced surface transport.
+Almost half of these emissions were a result of reduced surface transport.

 Along with this shift, many global fashion events were forced to go virtual.
 It’s estimated that fashion buyers and designers alone contribute 241,000 tons of CO2 emissions a year just from attending global fashion weeks, which is more than the total emissions of a small country such as Saint Kitts and Nevis.
-This number doesn’t even include the models, press and other staff involved behind the scenes, the set up and tear down of the stages and sets, or all the waste that’s generated before, during and after the event.
+This number doesn’t even include the models, press, and other staff involved behind the scenes, the setup and tear down of the stages and sets, or all the waste that’s generated before, during, and after the event.

 Carbon Footprint of the Internet

-The fact that we haven’t been able to physically see our coworkers, and in many cases loved ones, has forced us to rely more heavily on other forms of communication such as virtual hangouts, Zoom meetings, email and social media.
+The fact that we haven’t been able to physically see our coworkers, and in many cases loved ones, has forced us to rely more heavily on other forms of communication such as virtual hangouts, Zoom meetings, email, and social media.
 So, it’s no surprise that around the world internet usage and streaming services are surging.